Master the Art of Trading

 Double Bottom

-Entry after a confirmed break above neckline.
-Stop below the second bottom.
+Entry after confirmed break above neckline.
+Stop below second bottom.
 Best after a downtrend.

 Double Top

 Entry after support breaks.
-Stop above the second top.
-Stronger when volume fades into the second peak.
+Stop above second top.
+Stronger when volume fades into second peak.

 Head & Shoulders